betaglot/plantabeta/docs/dev/ToolDev.md

 ## 🟠<move>KitDev</move>

+### Requirements

+- Kit must be able to be carried at the same time as Bags.
+- Water, Food, Gloves, ShellLayer, WarmLayer,

 Long thin bag is easier to sit with

-Theres air space between planter and the seat in front of them
+Theres air space between plantor and the seat in front of them

 V shape center contact between feet